lakka-switch/documentation/faq.md

 **Warning:** Do NOT set any of the drivers to `null` before restarting RetroArch!
 If you do so, you will need to edit the config file manually to fix it.

 &nbsp;
+> **Which cores support Vulkan?**

+***

+- All 2D / software rendered cores (PCSX ReARMed counts as software rendered)
+- Beetle PSX HW
+- Dolphin

+Please go back to OpenGL for any core that's not in this list.

+&nbsp;
 > **How do I change my Wi-Fi MAC Address ?**

 ***